André Leon Talley, Fashion Icon and Journalist

 During his career, Talley was also featured in a number of media appearances including his role as a judge on “America’s Next Top Model” and in “The September Issue,” a 2009 documentary that afforded an insider’s view of Vogue’s most-anticipated volume of the year.
 In 2018, the biopic “The Gospel According to André” celebrated Talley.

-"I think that when I am ready to pass on, I will see both of my mothers: the grandmother who raised me and the spiritual mother who helped make my dreams come true," wrote Talley in “A.L.T.: A Memoir.”
-"I can imagine that my grandmother will have come from the beauty parlor with a halo of perfect bluish snow-white curls, and Diana Vreeland will be waiting in her red Georgian dwarf armchair—her favorite chair from her hill-red seraglio—with a decanter of vodka and two small glasses on the table beside her.
-In her hands she'll hold a book for the two of us to read together, and when she first sees me, she'll smile, and say, "Right-o André, let's get crackin'!'"
+“I think that when I am ready to pass on, I will see both of my mothers: the grandmother who raised me and the spiritual mother who helped make my dreams come true,” wrote Talley in “A.L.T.: A Memoir.”
+“I can imagine that my grandmother will have come from the beauty parlor with a halo of perfect bluish snow-white curls, and Diana Vreeland will be waiting in her red Georgian dwarf armchair—her favorite chair from her hill-red seraglio—with a decanter of vodka and two small glasses on the table beside her.
+In her hands she'll hold a book for the two of us to read together, and when she first sees me, she'll smile, and say, ‘Right-o André, let's get crackin'!’”